3d-hand-shape/hand-graph-cnn/data/README.md

     export PYTHONPATH="${PYTHONPATH}:$PWD"
     ```

-- You can print all the training image paths and all the validation image paths by
+- Print all the training image paths and all the validation image paths by
 running the following script:
     ```
     python data/get_train_val_paths.py --train-val-flag train
     python data/get_train_val_paths.py --train-val-flag val
     ```

-- You can visualize one image and its corresponding ground truth hand pose and mesh by running the following script:
+- Visualize one image and its corresponding ground truth hand pose and mesh by running the following script:
     ```
     python data/view_data.py --image-path <path_to_image>
     ```